-Sherlock and Murphy might look like any other dog you pass in the street but they have a special talent: along with the soon to be retired Roscoe, they are our fire investigation dogs.
+Sherlock and Simba might look like any other dog you pass in the street but they have a special talent: they are our fire investigation dogs.

 Specially trained to identify a variety of ignitable substances, our four-legged friends assist with criminal investigations to determine whether a fire has been started deliberately.

 Using their keen sense of smell, which is more accurate than technology that has been designed to detect ignitable substances, our fire dogs have helped the Fire Investigation Team provide a higher level of accuracy and improve the conviction rate against people who deliberately start fires.

 The speed at which they can sniff out ignitable substances has reduced the time required to investigate the scene of a fire.
 If nothing is found, our Fire Investigation Team can focus on other source of ignition.

 Our fire dogs are selected at a young age based on their high drive for play.

 They follow a positive reinforcement based training programme, rewarding them with a tennis ball each time they detect an ignitable substance.

 While attending fire safety college, our dogs get tested on a number of disciplines, of varying difficulty, including finding traces of a substance in:

 Once the dogs have detected an ignitable substance they will wait by their discovery for further instruction from their handler.